 - What is the impact on the value of your firm?

 These are three big questions and you probably won’t know the extent of the client losses until after JobKeeper finishes and the six-month moratorium on tenancy evictions ends.
 One thing is for sure, re-opening the doors of a business won’t guarantee survival.
 It will take time to rebuild the economy and consumer confidence.
 The economy effectively came down 35 floors in a lift out of control and it will need to be rebuilt via the staircase, step by step.
-The economists say it could years and it certainly won’t be business as usual when all the restrictions are lifted.
-You may not know the full extent of your client losses until 2021.
+The economists say it could take years and it certainly won’t be business as usual when all the restrictions are lifted.
+You may not know the full extent of your client losses until 2021/22.

 The market has been starved of practices for sale for a number of years.
 In fact, we have more than 200 registered buyers and only a handful of vendors.
 What impact will COVID-19 have on the market?
 With most practitioners burning the midnight oil for the past few months to help their clients you would expect some burn out.
-With burn out, comes sell out, so we might see some more listings this EOFY or certainly next year.
+With burn out, comes sell out, so we might see some more listings next year.
 However, the baby boomer generation are resilient and there are other factors at play.
-The pandemic took a big bite out of the stock market and a lot of ageing practitioners have had their superannuation slaughtered.
+The pandemic took a big bite out of the stock market and a lot of ageing practitioners have had their superannuation slashed.
 They might work on and try and extract more profit from their practice to fill the financial hole.
 The issue for them is their ageing client base and deferring the sale might impact on the value of their fees.

 Buyers are nervous and some firms will lose fees as the poll above suggests.
-Firms that specialise in industries like restaurants, travel agents and hotels are particularly a worry.
+Firms that specialise in industries like restaurants, travel agents and hotels are particularly a concern.
 May and June are typically the busy season for practice sales but the buyers have understandably retreated for the moment.